cutaway-security/sawh/README.md

 The following people and teams have assisted with the testing and / or direction of this project.
 CutSec sincerely appreciates their input and support.

 * Tom Liston [@tliston](https://twitter.com/tliston) - Bad Wolf Security, LLC

+# TODO

+* Log output to a local file as well as stdout.
+* Firewall rule to block UDP-based Windows service ports.
+* Disable other unnecessary Windows services.
+* Test user accounts and alert when there are no users that are not members of the Administrators group.
+* Determine if you can update system configuration to ensure new interfaces start with these settings?
+* Disable remote WMI and remote PowerShell.
+* Disable non-Administrators from starting CMD.exe and each version of PowerShell [using hash rules or path rules](https://docs.microsoft.com/en-us/windows-server/identity/software-restriction-policies/work-with-software-restriction-policies-rules).
+* Add startup/login/shutdown script to check and log configurations.